useblocks/sphinx-needs/docs/builders.rst

 -----
 .. versionadded:: 0.1.30

-The **needs** builder exports all found needs to a single json file.
+The **needs** builder exports all found needs and selected filter results to a single json file.

 The build creates a folder **needs** and a file called **needs.json** inside a given build-folder.